avinetworks/avi-helm-charts/docs/AKO/values.md

 AKO will then determine the static routes based on the Kubernetes Nodes object as done with other CNIs.

+### AKOSettings.layer7Only

+Use this flag if you want AKO to act as a pure layer 7 ingress controller.
+AKO needs to be rebooted for this flag change to take effect.
+If the configmap is edited while AKO is running, then the change will not take effect.
+If AKO was working for both L4-L7 prior to this change and then this flag is set to `true`, then AKO will delete the layer 4 LB virtual services from the Avi controller and keep only the Layer 7 virtualservices.
+Similar transition behavior is expected when this flag is flipped during regular AKO reboots.

 ### AKOSetttings.namespaceSelector.labelKey and AKOSetttings.namespaceSelector.labelValue

 AKO allows ingresses/routes from specific namespace/s to be synced to Avi controller.
 This key-value pair represent a label that is used by AKO to filter out namespace/s.
 If one of key/values specified empty, then ingresses/routes from all namespaces will be synched to Avi controller.